 When I was young, I climbed the tree out back and sat near the top daydreaming and thinking about things.
-On trips with my family, I sat in the back seat wondering what speed limit laws were—words on a book in some courthouse?
+On trips with my family, I sat in the back seat wondering what speed limit laws were—words on a book in some courthouse or some ethereal entity?

 Then in college I took a philosophy course my freshman year.
 I liked it and took more.
 In graduate school, I filled pages with random thoughts about the books I was reading.
 The papers I wrote were highly abstract.

 In my first few years of college teaching, I told students things.
 Then I thought, How can they learn to think and create for themselves if I just tell them things?
 I quit that, cold turkey.
 I started asking them questions.
 To get a good discussion going, I discovered that I had to get those questions just right.

 The thoughts I had in the tree and in graduate school did not stop.
 They spilled out into articles and books.
 (You can see them listed here.)